eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 ["status": Conversation started]
 ```

-For the consecutive messages, the following response will be received
+For the consecutive messages, the following response is received
 ```swift
 ["status": Conversation continued]
 ```
 The above mentioned responses are synchronous to the `sendMessage` call.
-Since the socket connection is open, all the incoming messages from bot or agent will be received in the `sendMessage()` method.
+Since the socket connection is open, all the incoming messages from bot or agent is received in the `sendMessage()` method.

 Please refer to the documentation <link> for supported message types.